ABOUT THE PROGRAM

 Purpose of the Program

-The fellowship program, which operates under the auspices of the Policy and Global Affairs Division of the National Academies, is designed to engage early career professionals in the analytical processes that inform U.S. science and technology policy.
+The fellowship program, which operates under the auspices of the Policy and Global Affairs Division, a program unit within the Academies, is designed to engage early career professionals in the analytical processes that inform U.S. science and technology policy.
 Fellows obtain the essential skills and knowledge needed to work in science policy at the federal, state, or local levels.

 What to Expect